Sunday Roast Brighton Survival Guide

 For the best of Sunday’s best take a look at our top picks for all occasions; with fluffy on the inside crunchy on the outside roasties, inventive veg, succulent meats and lashings of rich gravy guaranteed!

 Limited oven space, not enough cutlery and arguments about who washes up and who dries!
 No thank you.
-The Walrus can seat large numbers in their beautiful dining room while Hove Place has lovely outside space for play.
-For a country feel without traveling head to The Chimney House where foraged ingredients are regulars on the menu or to The Better Half in Hove for roasts served until 7pm.
+The Walrus can seat large numbers in their beautiful dining room and also offer live jazz alongside in The Walrus Club while Hove Place and The Cleveland Arms (who’s roasts are always award-winning in 2019) both have lovely outside space for those sunnier autumn days.
+For a country feel without travelling head to The Chimney House where foraged ingredients are regulars on the menu or to The Better Half in Hove for roasts served until 7pm.

 Out Of Town

 Sunday is a perfect day to escape the city and breathe in some fresh South Downs air.
 Stroll around The Long Man of Wilmington before visiting The Sussex Ox to experience roasts using meat and vegetables fresh from their farm just two miles away.
 If a pint of ale is a must on a Sunday, head over to The Shepherd and Dog or to The Sportsman Pub which has a climbing frame for the kids.
 Check out more Sussex pubs.